 The international competition is open to scholars working in the social sciences and humanities.
 Submissions must meet the following criteria:

-3. The submission must be the author’s first book (excluding edited books).
+The submission must be a complete manuscript of the author’s first book (excluding edited books).

 Timeline

-Early November 2024: Notification by selection committee of short list
+November 2025: Notification by selection committee of short list

-2025-26 Academic Year: Workshop for winning book at Columbia University
+2026-27 Academic Year: Workshop for winning book with Columbia University faculty members

 Submission Instructions

-Applicants should submit the following materials to ircpl@columbia.edu.
-Please merge application form, CV and book précis into one PDF file; the book chapters should be sent as a separate PDF file.
+Applicants should email the following materials to ircpl@columbia.edu.
+Please merge application form, CV and book précis into one PDF file; the book chapters should be sent as a separate PDF file attached to the same email.
 All file names should include the applicant’s last name.

 Email ircpl@columbia.edu with any questions.